#StudentsStandUp

 Now, it’s incumbent on leaders to ACT.

-The fact of the matter is, the #NRA has changed.
+The fact of the matter is, the has changed.
 That change has been documented by great reporting over the years.
 They USED to be a lobbying group for sportsmen and hunters.
 They are now, quite clearly, bought and paid for by gun manufacturers.
 In a way, they are aptly named.
 They don’t represent the interests of hunters.
 They represent the interests of the “rifles” themselves.
 Their tone-deafness in the wake of every school shooting in recent memory is proof that they don’t represent people…they represent guns and gun makers.

 Here is an episode of “More Perfect.”
 It details this change in the NRA, from passive organization that represented hunters, to activist organization with a strong pro-gun political agenda.